pdmdp/FinAlign/README.md

 ### 6️⃣ Neural Re-ranking
 - monoT5 cross-encoder
-- Applied to a restricted candidate set
+- Applied to a restricted candidate set due to computational constraints

 ---